NoCatch.sgbeta

 Choose Your Specialist

-Only for B1 and above ward plans.
-Standard plans limit you to assigned doctor teams.
-B1+ plans let you choose your own specialist — critical for complex surgeries or maternity.
+Only available in B1 and above ward plans.
+Plans covering B2 or C wards assign you to a doctor team with no choice.
+B1+ plans — including Standard plans — let you choose your own specialist, critical for complex surgeries or maternity.

 Skip the Waitlist